 One of the most common questions I get from students is “how do I study poker?”.
-It’s a fair question as there is so much you need to know in order to be good at poker.
+It’s a fair question as there is so much you need to know in order to be good at this game.
 And in order to become the best player you can; you really do need to put in the time and effort when it comes to studying.
 My goal with this video was to show you how I go about studying hand histories and what kind of work I do.
-Some things includes basic math using tools like PokerStove, and other things include considering if I had different hole cards or if villain were a different player type.
+Some things include basic math using tools like PokerStove (this software is now defunct and Equilab offers the same functionality), and other things include considering if I had different hole cards or if villain were a different player type.
 Check out the first 6 minutes of the video below…but remember there are more hands and more tips throughout the rest of the video!

 44: 3betting preflop, facing a 4bet, and proofing a shove using PokerStove and a fold equity calculator.
 We also discuss the mental checklist we can create to ensure our 3bets are made as profitably as possible.